-Donors to Grand View Health Foundation may deduct up to $300 if they file a single taxpayer return and $600 if married and filing jointly.
-This deduction is allowed even if the taxpayer’s deductions, including charitable gifts, do not total more than the standard deduction of $12,400 for a single taxpayer or $24,800 for those married filing jointly.
+Donors to Grand View Health Foundation may deduct up to $300 if they file a single taxpayer return or if married and filing jointly.
+This above-the-line deduction is allowed even if the taxpayer’s deductions, including charitable gifts, do not total more than the standard deduction of $12,400 for a single taxpayer or $24,800 for those married filing jointly.
 In other words, you can take the standard deduction and still take an additional deduction for your charitable gifts.

 Additionally, for individuals making cash contributions in 2020, you can now elect to deduct up to 100% of your Annual Gross Income (AGI).

 Corporations: Cash contributions up to 25% of taxable income can be deducted (an increase from 10%).

 Not new but still effective: 70 ½ or older?
 Make a “Tax-Free” Gift Through Your IRA.